1800, Lexington was reported to have 1,795 inhabitants of whom 23 were Native Americans and 439 were slaves. Ref 1

 March 10, 1864, Camp Nelson in Jessamine County, high on the Kentucky River Palisades, began to draft blacks for the Civil War.
 What unfolded over the next ten months was one of the most extraordinary events in the entire Civil War.
 57% of all age military black men in Kentucky joined the Army, no other slave state witnessed such a staggering enlistment rate (next were TN & MO 39%).
 In no other state was black enlistment tied to emancipation than in Kentucky.
 Even as other slave states moved to eliminate slavery in the war’s final months, Kentucky’s Unionist leaders stood firm in their support of the institution.
 As a result, joining the Army was the only path to freedom for black men.
 Although the camp was not a legal refuge, 10,000 African Americans were emancipated from slavery in exchange for service in the Union army.
 These soldiers sometimes brought their families to Camp Nelson; such refugees totaled 3,060 and were cared for by missionaries.
 In November 1864, the Union soldiers forced out 400 women and children to leave the camp; the refugees suffered 102 deaths due to severe weather until allowed to return to camp.
 The illness and death which resulted led directly to the passage of a Congressional Act which freed the family members of the U.S. Colored Troops.
 Some 1,300 refugees died at Camp Nelson, reflecting the high rate of infectious disease at camps.

-October 28, 1864, federal commander Stephen G. Burbridge issued a proclamation asking Kentuckians to sell any surplus hogs to the U.S. government.
+October 28, 1864, the great hog scandal was put into affect when federal commander Stephen G. Burbridge issued a proclamation asking Kentuckians to sell any surplus hogs to the U.S. government.
 Army agents signed contracts with favored packers, prohibited interstate hog shipments, required permits for citizens to drive swine to market, and then offered a lower price than existing civilian outlets.
 Farmers, who had to sell to the designated contractors, sustained losses estimated at $300,000 during the month the program was in effect.
 President Abraham Lincoln soon ordered Burbridge to revoke the order, and the scandal ended.
-The so-called great hog swindle during the Civil War turned even loyal Kentuckians against the administration and pro-Southern

 March 4, 1865, President Lincoln gave his second inaugural address to a cold, wet crowd on the capitol grounds, also on this day the Lincolns hosted a levee, their last major social occasion as first couple.
 At a time when victory over the secessionists in the American Civil War was within days and slavery was near an end, Lincoln did not speak of happiness, but of sadness.
 As he stood on the East Portico to take the executive oath, the newly completed Capitol dome over the President’s head was a physical reminder of the resolve of his Administration throughout the years of civil war.
 Chief Justice Chase administered the oath of office.
 Later that Saturday evening, Mrs. Lincoln’s assistant recalled the occasion when the President came in while attending Mrs. Lincoln.
 “It was the first time I had seen him since inauguration, and I went up to him, proffering my hand with words of congratulation.
 He grasped my outstretched hand warmly, and held it while he spoke: “Thank you.
 We do not know what we destined to pass through.
 But God will be with us all.
 I put my trust in God.”
 He dropped my hand, and with solemn face walked across the room and took his seat on the sofa.
 I finished dressing Mrs. Lincoln, and she took the President arms and they went below.
 It was one of the largest receptions ever held in Washington.
 Thousands crowded the halls and rooms of the White House, eager to shake Mr. Lincoln by his hand, and receive a gracious smile from his wife.
 The jam was terrible, and the enthusiasm great.
 The President’s hand was well shaken, and the next day, on visiting Mrs. Lincoln, I received the soiled glove that Mr. Lincoln had worn on his right hand that night.”
 In little more than a month, the President would be assassinated.